ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 ## Set Features Preprocessing

 Set features are expected to be provided as a string of elements separated by whitespace, e.g. "elem5 elem9 elem6".
-The string values are transformed into a binary (int8 actually) valued matrix of size `n x l` (where `n` is the size of the dataset and `l` is the minimum of the size of the biggest set and a `max_size` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
+The string values are transformed into a binary (int8 actually) valued matrix of size `n x l` (where `n` is the number of rows in the dataset and `l` is the minimum of the size of the biggest set and a `max_size` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
 The way sets are mapped into integers consists in first using a tokenizer to map each input string to a sequence of set elements (by default this is done by splitting on spaces).
 Next a dictionary is constructed which maps each unique element to its frequency in the dataset column.
 Elements are